jedSavage/Slexip/README.md

 ## Instruction Set:

 There are 64 operators.
 The chart below shows their op-codes.
 All other opcodes are interpreted as NOP instructions.
 Program Counter offsets listed are based upon the Direction Register bits being set to `00b`.
-For other direction configurations, see [Operator Evaluation Cycle, Step #4](#operator-evaluation-cycle).
+For other direction configurations, see [Direction Register](#0012---statusdirection-register-initialization-pointer).

 ![](/image/Opcode-Matrix.png)